 When you sit down to make a menu, you need to look at your schedule for the week to see the days you’re going to be home and when you have time to cook.
-Also, meal planning is about more than just dinner.
-We eat breakfast, lunch, and snacks so they should be on the menu, too.
+Make sure to include all your meals, not just dinner.
 For me, I like things quick and I like to eat many times a day.
 So when I menu plan it looks something like this:

-- Breakfast: Over-night oats or hard boiled eggs
+- Breakfast: Over-night oats, hard boiled eggs, or a smoothie

 - Lunch: Wrap made with turkey or tuna/chicken salad

-- Snacks: Cheesesticks, apples, and nuts (Check here for a list of more easy, healthy options)
+- Snacks: Cheesesticks, apples, and nuts (Check out my favorite easy, healthy snacks to bring to work.)

-For dinner, I like to make large meals that I can eat for leftovers later in the week or bring for lunch.
+I like to make large meals that I can eat for leftovers later in the week or bring for lunch.
 I also like to make things in the Crockpot when I don’t have a lot of time at night to cook.
-(If you’re looking for meatless options, that help you eat more veggies check this out.)

 3. Avoid Pre-Packaged Meals